generot/gl-dos/README.md

 - [The Netwide Assembler](https://www.nasm.us/)
 - [QEMU](https://www.qemu.org/)

+First, compile GL-DOS:
+``console
+$ make os
+``

+You'll have to set the QEMULIB variable to your QEMU directory(or wherever it stores its runtime libraries).
+By default, as can be seen, QEMULIB follows the Windows directory convention, since I'm emulating GL-DOS on my host OS - Windows.<br>

+After that's done, you can run GL-DOS using the following command:
+``console
+$ make run
+``

 Unlike most of my other projects, this one is compiled on WSL(Windows subsystem for Linux).
 Since GL-DOS will be emulated using QEMU, you shouldn't worry about any possible incompatibilities when compiling on either Linux, Windows or MacOS, since neither of the two will be directly running any code(QEMU will be doing that).
 You just need the aforementioned tools and you're all set.